yashu1wwww/Youtube-auto-comments-using-multiple-accounts/README.md

 👉NOTE:-Without adding proxies some comments will remove by youtube because of same ip location so see the screenshot and modify to that to in comment.py script👍

-#Replace Email and Pass in 10 & 11 line change url in text file which url you required and change the cmt text in the required field's
+#Replace Email and Pass in 14 & 15 line and also in 522 and 523 line
+change url in url.txt file which url you required and change the cmt text in the required fie

 After download the folder extract it and open cmd and enter Python If You Find Python Version

-Then enter pip install undetected_chromedriver in cmd
+Then enter pip install undetected_chromedriver in cmd and hit enter button (internet will be in on)

+and enter pip install random in cmd and hit enter button

-and Pip install Proxy in cmd
+and Pip install Proxy in cmd and hit enter button

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and